-PHYS 1901 is one of two introductory courses on astronomy offered by Carleton (the other being PHYS 1902: From Our Stars to the Cosmos).
-PHYS 1901 focuses on the solar system and planetary phenomena.
-By the end of this course you will understand the motions of the sky, how telescopes work, the characteristics of the planets, how the solar system formed, and the methods astronomers and scientists use to learn about our neighbourhood in the Universe.
-I hope that you will gain a deeper appreciation of science and astronomy, and have fun learning!
+PHYS 1902 is one of two introductory courses on astronomy offered by Carleton (the other being PHYS 1901: Planetary Astronomy).
+PHYS 1902 focuses on galaxies and stellar phenomena.
+By the end of this course you will understand the motions of the sky, how telescopes work, the properties of stars and how they form and evolve, how galaxies form, and the methods astronomers and scientists use to learn about the universe on its largest scales.
+I hope that you will gain a deeper appreciation of science and astronomy, and have fun while learning!